SaxionLED/x80sv/README.md

 - Launch the navigation system for the x80sv on the robot laptop:
 >_x80sv:~/catkin_ws $ roslaunch x80sv_navigation x80sv_navigation.launch_

-- On the host pc make sure that the ROS_MASTER_URI is set to point to the robot
+- On the host pc make sure that the ROS_MASTER_URI is set to point to the robot:
 >_hostpc:~/catkin_ws $ env | grep ROS_MASTER_URI_
+and if not, set this environment variable:
+>_hostpc:~/catkin_ws $ export ROS_MASTER_URI=http://x80sv:11311/_
+It may be handy to add this export to your bashrc.

+- Make sure that on both hostpc and x80sv laptop, the /etc/hosts file is setup such that hostnames are resolved correctly.